cfw-guide/ps4.cfw.guide/docs/updating-to-9.00.md

     - If you are trying to update to a different firmware version, this text should say the firmware that you want instead
 1. Press "Next"
 1. Press "Update"

+Your PS4 should restart to complete the update.
+Once finished, you should boot back into firmware 9.00.